True Blue Software

 Projects

 Projects are the overriding organizational tool for SnapshotCM.
-Projects contain a collection of snapshots, each representing a unique version of the project.
+A project manages a hierarchy of files that you want to version and manage together.
+Projects can be big, containing thousands of files, or small.
+They can have many versions or few.
+They can be stand-alone, or shared by other projects.
+Each project contains a collection of versions (we call them snapshots), each representing a unique version of the project.
 A project organizes and graphically depicts the relationships between the snapshots.
 Some snapshots reflect past project releases while others reflect current or future releases.
-Some hold intermediate states, some serve as containers for integration of changes, and others isolate individuals or groups from changes being made by others.
+Some hold intermediate versions, some serve as containers for integration of changes, and others isolate individuals or groups from changes being made by others.

 SnapshotCM allows flexibility in the way you structure the snapshots in your project depending on the complexity of your project and the size of your team.
 Figure 1 shows four snapshots, plus two workspaces.